gov-cy/staging-govcy-design-system-docs/src/components/tag.md

 ### Showing one or two statuses
 Sometimes a single status is enough.
 For example if you need to tell users which parts of an application they’ve finished and which they have not, you may only need a ‘Completed’ tag.
 Because the user understands that if something does not have a tag, that means it’s incomplete.

-The ==task list pattern== has an example of how to show one status using tags.
+The [task list pattern](../../patterns/task-list-page/) has an example of how to show one status using tags.

 Or it can make sense to have two statuses.
 For example you may find that there’s a need to have one tag for ‘Active’ users and one for ‘Inactive’ users.